jke-cs/fritz-discord-bot/README.md

 ## Pterodactyl Egg

 Import the Pterodactyl Egg
-Upload requirements.txt and the skript to the main folder
+Upload requirements.txt and the script to the main folder